 The business and affairs of the Cooperative shall be managed by a Board of seven (7) Directors.
-The Board shall exercise all of the powers of the Cooperative except such as are by Applicable Law, the Cooperative's Articles of Incorporation or these Bylaws conferred upon or reserved to the members.
+The Board shall exercise all of the powers of the Cooperative except such as are by Applicable Law, the Cooperative's Articles of Incorporation or these Bylaws conferred upon or reserved to the Members.

-To be eligible to become or remain a director of the Cooperative, a person: (i) must be of at least legal age required in Texas to contract and conduct business; (ii) must have been a Cooperative member in good standing for the previous twelve months; (iii) cannot be a close relative of an incumbent director, an employee, or a close relative of an employee of the Cooperative; (iv) must be receiving Cooperative Services at his primary residence located within the district he does or would represent; (v) while a director and during the three (3) years immediately prior to becoming a director cannot be employed by, control, serve as a director or officer of, or be financially interested in a competing enterprise, or a business selling electric energy or supplies to the Cooperative; (vi) cannot hold an elected public office in connection with which a salary is paid, unless in the board’s determination such salary is de minimus; (vii) cannot previously have been convicted of or have plead guilty to (a) a felony or (b) a misdemeanor involving moral turpitude; and (viii) while a director, miss no more than three (3) consecutive regular meetings, except when such a failure to attend may be excused upon a showing of good cause as determined by the Board.
-For purposes of these bylaws, to be "financially interested" in an enterprise or business which is publicly traded, such interest must be ownership of more than 1% of the business or enterprise.
+To be eligible to become or remain a director of the Cooperative, a person: (i) must be of at least legal age required in Texas to contract and conduct business; (ii) must have been a Member in good standing for the previous twelve months; (iii) cannot be a close relative of an incumbent director, an employee, or a close relative of an employee of the Cooperative; (iv) must be receiving Electric Service at his primary residence located within the district he does or would represent; (v) while a director and during the three (3) years immediately prior to becoming a director cannot be employed by, control, serve as a director or officer of, or be financially interested in a competing enterprise, or a business selling electric energy or supplies to the Cooperative; (vi) cannot hold an elected public office in connection with which a salary is paid, unless in the board's determination such salary is de minimus; (vii) cannot previously have been convicted of or have plead guilty to (a) a felony or (b) a misdemeanor involving moral turpitude; and (viii) while a director, miss no more than three (3) consecutive regular meetings, except when such a failure to attend may be excused upon a showing of good cause as determined by the Board.
+For purposes of these bylaws, to be "financially interested" in an enterprise or business which is publicly traded, such interest must be ownership of more than 1 % of the business or enterprise.
 No employee will be eligible to serve as a director of the Cooperative for a period of five (5) years after termination of employment with the Cooperative.
 Nothing in this Section 4.02 shall, or shall be construed to, affect in any manner whatsoever the validity of any action taken at any meeting of the Board.

-As used in these Bylaws, the term “close relative” shall be defined as an individual who (a) through blood, law, or marriage is a husband, wife, son, daughter, father, mother, brother, sister, son-in-law, daughter-in-law, mother-in-law, father-in-law, brother-in-law, sister-in-law, grandfather, grandmother, aunt or uncle of the principal or (b) resides in the same residence (collectively “close relative”).
+As used in these Bylaws, the term "close relative" shall be defined as an individual who (a) through blood, law, or marriage is a husband, wife, son, daughter, father, mother, brother, sister, son-in-law, daughter-in-law, mother-in-law, father-in-law, brother-in-law, sister-in-law, grandfather, grandmother, aunt or uncle of the principal or (b) resides in the same residence ( collectively "close relative").
 The term is intended to be broadly construed to include adoption and step and half relationships.

 At each annual meeting of the members, directors shall be elected by secret written ballot by the members and from among those members who are natural persons.
 The election of a director from any particular Directorate District (defined below) shall be decided by a plurality of the members voting thereon.
 Drawing by lot shall resolve, where necessary, any tie vote.

-- (b) From time to time in its discretion, the Board shall review the Directorate Districts and may alter same as may be considered by the Board to be in the best interest of the Cooperative.
-If the Board amends the number of Directorate Districts, then it shall amend these Bylaws accordingly and may, after such amendments become effective, appoint any additional directors, if so provided for by such amendments, and may appropriately fix their respective initial terms, not to exceed three (3) years; provided that no such amendment shall become effective which would end the term of any director prior to the time the director’s term would normally expire, unless the director consents thereto in writing or such director position is vacant.
-The Board shall cause all such amendments and the names, addresses, and initial terms of any such newly appointed additional directors to be noticed in writing to the members by the earlier of the following:
+- (b) From time to time m its discretion, the Board shall review the Directorate Districts and may alter same as may be considered by the Board to be in the best interest of the Cooperative.
+If the Board amends the number of Directorate Districts, then it shall amend these Bylaws accordingly and may, after such amendments become effective, appoint any additional directors, if so provided for by such amendments, and may appropriately fix their respective initial terms, not to exceed three (3) years; provided that no such amendment shall become effective which would end the term of any director prior to the time the director's term would normally expire, unless the director consents thereto in writing or such director position is vacant.
+The Board shall cause all such amendments and the names, addresses, and initial terms of any such newly appointed additional directors to be noticed in writing to the Members by the earlier of the following: